michelcrypt4d4mus/pdfalyzer/README.md

 ![Basic Tree](doc/svgs/rendered_images/basic_tree.png)

-A PDF analysis tool geared towards visualizing the inner tree-like data structure[^1] of a PDF in [spectacularly large and colorful diagrams](#example-output) as well as scanning the binary streams embedded in the PDF for hidden potentially malicious content.
+A PDF analysis tool for [visualizing](#example-output) the inner tree-like data structure[^1] of a PDF in [spectacularly large and colorful diagrams](#example-output) as well as scanning the binary streams embedded in the PDF for hidden potentially malicious content.
 The Pdfalyzer makes heavy use of YARA (via [The Yaralyzer](https://github.com/michelcrypt4d4mus/yaralyzer)) for matching/extracting byte patterns.
 [The Yaralyzer](https://github.com/michelcrypt4d4mus/yaralyzer) actually began its life as The Pdfalyzer's matching engine.

 **PyPi Users:** This document renders a lot better [on GitHub](https://github.com/michelcrypt4d4mus/pdfalyzer).
 Pictures, footnotes, etc.